Lole Titan Jacket

 Windflaps

 Zipping alone will suffice on most days with this jacket.
 Lole has ingeniously offset the zipper on the fabric, which automatically provides an inner flap to keep the wind and rain out.
-As convenient as zippers are, wind will blow right through them without this cool feature.
+As convenient as zippers are, the wind will blow right through without this cool feature.

 High Collar